yaronp/git-recipes/README.md

 * The command that prints the number of commits in the repository

 `bash $ git log --pretty=oneline | wc -l`

+The command that prints the number of contributors

+`$ git shortlog -s | wc -l`